osule/lard/README.md

 # Usage

-The following is an example of a load operation of data from an S3 bucket location to the `events` table of the `lards` schema in the Redshift database.
+The following is an example of a load operation of data from an S3 bucket location to the `events` table of the `sample` schema in the Redshift database.

 ```python
 import lard